Violet Markham

 Violet Rosa Markham (October 1872 – 2 February 1959) was a writer, social reformer, campaigner against women's suffrage and administrator.
 She grew up near Chesterfield, Derbyshire.
 Actively involved in community and welfare work, she held a number of public positions, including in educational administration, and social assistance and poverty relief bodies.
-Despite her opposition to women's suffrage, she stood for election as a Liberal Party candidate in the 1918 General Election, without success, and later served as town councillor and the first female mayor of Chesterfield.
+Despite her opposition to women's suffrage, she stood for election as a Liberal Party candidate in the 1918 General Election, without success, and later served as a town councillor and the first female mayor of Chesterfield.
 Her writings on her travels and an autobiographical work, among others, were published during her lifetime.
 Markham married James Carruthers in 1915; he died in 1936.

 Background and early life

-Violet Markham was the daughter of Charles Paxton Markham, part owner of the profitable Markham Collieries and Markham & Co.
+Violet Markham was the daughter of Charles Markham, part owner of the profitable Markham Collieries and Markham & Co.
 Engineering of Chesterfield.
 Her mother was a daughter of Sir Joseph Paxton, designer of the Crystal Palace, the centrepiece of the Great Exhibition of 1851.
 When a friend of her late father died in 1901, Violet inherited enough money to live an independent life and devote her wealth to causes she supported, as well as to buy her own house in London.